WashUMusculoskeletalCore/Washington-University-Musculoskeletal-Image-Analyses/README.md

 > Inputs - image stack, mask representing cortical bone, lower threshold representing callus calcification

 > Outputs - text file with standard callus outcome values, together and separated by surface.

+- CTHistomorphometry
+> Calculates differences between bone formation in 2 image stacks.
+Generally, the workflow is to register two stacks using RegisterVolumes, then load the fixed stack into the main GUI, then run CTHistomorphometry.
+When prompted, load the moving stack.
+Both stacks should be trimmed down to only the objects of interest prior to running.

+> Inputs - fixed image stack containing only object of interest, lower threshold, upper threshold, moving stack with only object of interest when prompted.

+> Text file containing the different volumes that can be calculated, images of overlayed volumes.